 Your cover letter should explain why you should be considered for the job selected.

-Step 4: Register for the contest and upload resume and cover letter.
+Step 4: Register for the contest and upload your resume and cover letter.

-- Computer/Tablet with webcam, microphone, and speakers and wifi connection
+- Computer/Tablet with webcam, microphone, speakers, and wifi connection

 The Zoom app should be installed on the computer/tablet or smart phone.
 Download the software at https://zoom.us/download/.
 Video tutorials are available at https://support.zoom.us/hc/en-us/articles/206618765-Zoom-Video-Tutorials

-HINT: Youth may want to sign-up for a free Zoom account to practice at home!
+HINT: You may want to sign-up for a free Zoom account to practice at home!